conorhoughton/COMS10007/2017_18/19_mcmc/markov_chain_example/README.md

 Building a markov chain entails the following critical steps:

-* Collecting training data (in this case, a collection of songs made by said artist.
-See `fetch.py` )
+* Collecting training data (in this case, a collection of songs by said artist.
+See `fetch.py`.)

 * Buidling transitions across words